 A collection of 17th-century strip maps showing routes through the old county of Lancashire from Warrington in the south to Furness in the north was discovered at Towneley Hall in the 1950s, deposited at Lancashire Record Office and attributed to the Lancashire antiquarian Dr Richard Kuerden.
 For a detailed discussion of their discovery and their companion street plans of Preston and Lancaster see here.
-The strip maps follow the style of John Ogilby’s 1675 Britannia Atlas.
+The strip maps follow the style of John Ogilby’s 1675 Britannia Atlas (the relevant plates are shown below).
 Also found in the Towneley collection is a number of rough sketch maps that appear to be the working drawings for the finished strip maps.
 Together these supply a wealth of topographical information about Lancashire at the end of the 17th century.

 Additional topographical information is provided by Kuerden’s description of his journey through Lancashire at the end of the century, a transcript of which was published in Local Gleanings.

 A far more congenial travelling companion than Kuerden is Jessica Lofthouse, whose Lancashire Westmorland Highway follows this route closely.